TBozz35/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. esreveR: This file write a script that reverse its input.
 22. DJ Cut Killer: This file write a script that displays all users and their home directories, sorted by users.
 23. Empty casks make the most noise: This file wite a command that finds all empty files and directories in the current directory and all sub-directories.
+24. A gif is worth ten thousand words: This file write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.